wenfengzhuo/wenfengzhuo-v3.github.io/_posts/Distributed Cache.md

 > Disclaimer: This article is a review of a paper published by Facebook.
 There are interpretations that are based on my own knowledge, which might or might not be correct and will only represent my personal opinions.
-Some images and quotes are
+Some images and quotes are referenced from the original paper with full credits for them.
+The article should only be used for study purpose.

 ### Introduction